 Beginning in 2017, this faculty award showcases our faculty’s shared commitment to the Jesuit core value of cura personalis as exhibited through our students’ post-Loyola lives.
 Selection is based on alumni nominations to a small committee of academic administrators, past recipients, and an alumni affairs representative.
-The recipient is announced each year at the annual Faculty Excellence Celebration.
+The recipient will be announced this year at Loyola's Maryland Day Events.

 To nominate a faculty member, alumni may submit a brief nomination (up to 250 words) describing their role as a mentor at Loyola and the influence on post-Loyola success.